- Supermachiner (Bannon & Ballou)

 - Indecipherable Lyrics: It helps to consider any printed lyrics...as more like accompanying poetry than what Jacob is singing.

-- Long Runner Line Up: Since Aaron Dalbec's leaving in 2001, their line-up has remained constant as of 2013.
+- Long-Runner Line-up: Since Aaron Dalbec's leaving in 2001, their line-up has remained constant as of 2017.

 - Lyrical Dissonance: Jane Doe, one of the angriest and emotionally raw albums of all ever was written about a nasty breakup.

 - Miniscule Rocking: Plenty of their songs.
-The opening of No Heroes, for example, goes through five songs in about the same amount of minutes.
+The opening of No Heroes, for example, goes through 5 songs in about 7 minutes.

-- Perishing Alt Rock Voice: Jacob Bannon's singing voice is like this, and if they have a guest vocalist in the chances are they'll sing like this too.
+- Perishing Alt-Rock Voice: When he's not screaming, Jacob Bannon's singing voice is like this, and if they have a guest vocalist in the chances are they'll sing like this too.

 - Progressive Metal: A big influence on the sound of Axe to Fall.